Stress doesn't cause diabetes but it can affect your blood sugar levels and how you look after your condition.

-But don’t forget you can also chat to one of our trained counsellors for free by contacting our helpline.
+But don’t forget you can also chat to one of our advisors, they have counselling skills, for free by contacting our helpline.
 You’ll also get a warm welcome and support from others with diabetes on our online support forum who will know what you’re going through.
 They’ll be able to offer tips and share their own experiences.

 It doesn’t matter that what you get stressed about may not be related to diabetes.
 It’s getting support to manage it that’s important.
 Getting support may start to help you think about how you react to stress and think about things – and what you can change to make things easier.

 We’ve got more information about starting that conversation – with tips around how to talk about diabetes and how it makes you feel – whether that’s with your healthcare professional team, your family or your boss at work.